PatchworkOS c9fea19

 lengthThe length of the region pointed to by address, in bytes.

 userStackPointer to the user stack of the calling thread, can be NULL, see above. @return On success,0.
-On failure,ERRanderrno` is set.
+On failure,ERRanderrnois set to: -EINVAL: Invalid parameters. -EOVERFLOW: Address overflow. -EFAULT: The region is not fully mapped or within the provided user stack. -ENOMEM`: Not enough memory.

 ◆ space_pin_terminated()